jacoblapworth/akahu-sdk-swift/README.md

 ### Upgrading between versions of XUI

+When you upgrade XUI, please check [changes.md](./changes.md) to see what shared dependencies have changed in XUI and check which dependencies you need to update in your projects - otherwise you may end up bundling multiple versions of xui-icon or other dependencies and bloating your application artifacts.

 To make the upgrade process between versions of XUI easier, we maintain a codemod to automate some of the API changes in your code.
 The codemod runs using [jscodeshift](https://github.com/facebook/jscodeshift).

 The codemod contains transforms for moving from the previous major version of XUI.